On this page

 A: OCU Legacy charges a flat fee plus a percentage of sales.
-OCU Native charges a flat fee based on the total number of orders your store processes per month.
+OCU Native charges a fee based on the total upsell revenue your store generates per app billing cycle (month).
+More details

-Q: How does the OCU Legacy app interacts with the OCU Native app?
+Q: How does the OCU Legacy app interact with the OCU Native app?

 A: If you have OCU Legacy installed and enabled on your store, then install and enable OCU Native (without disabling OCU Legacy first), then OCU Native will remove the OCU Legacy app's Snippet file and code from your Theme automatically.